sfc-gh-dwilczak/tutorials/docs/clouds/google/fivetran/index.md

 ![UPDATE](images/14.png)

 #### Authorize Fivetran in GCP
-Lets head back to our bucket and click the check box followed by the permissions button.
+Let's head back to our bucket and click the check box followed by the permissions button.
 ![UPDATE](images/15.png)

 Click add principle.